build-on-aws/content/posts/automating-mwaa-environments-and-workflows/index.md

 **Integrating AWS Secret Manager**

 We first have to enable the integration.
 There are two Airflow configuration settings we need to set.
 We can adjust our original CDK code and add the following.
 You will notice that we are using configuration parameters we define in the app.py to allow us to easily set what we want the prefix to be.
-We do not want to hard code the prefix for Connections and Variables, so we define some additional configuration parameters in our app.py file that will use "airflow/variables" and "airflow/connections" as the integration points within MWAA
+We do not want to hard code the prefix for Connections and Variables, so we define some additional configuration parameters in our app.py file that will use "airflow/variables" and "airflow/connections" as the integration points within MWAA:

 ```